mozilla-services/docs/source/howtos/run-sync-1.5.rst

    Firefox 29 and later.
 For a server compatible with earlier versions of Firefox, see :ref:`howto_run_sync11`.

-.. note:: This guide is preliminary and vastly incomplete.
-It will be fleshed
-      out as development progresses and as the first Firefox-Accounts-enabled version of Firefox moves closer to stable release.
+.. note:: This guide is quite preliminary.
+If you have any questions or find any bugs, please don't hesitate to drop by the IRC channel or mailing list and let us know.

 Prerequisites